9 Can't-Miss Hiking Trails Near Camp Pendleton, California

 San Clemente, CA

 Now you know how to start your hiking adventures around San Diego; you’ll find a favorite in no time.
-Careful, don’t let time tick away because there are so many things to do.
+Be careful, don’t let time tick away because there are so many things to do.
 After your PCS to Camp Pendleton, get out there and explore the outdoors—you’ll run out of time before you know it.